Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined for 60 points or more only one time this season.
+- Arizona State and its opponents have combined for 59.5 points or more just once this year.

-- USC has combined with its opponents to score more than 60 points in four of eight games this season.

-- The two teams combine to score 61.6 points per game, 1.6 more than the total in this contest.

-- This contest's over/under is 10.6 points above the 49.4 these two squads combine to allow per game this season.
+- Saturday's over/under is 2.1 points lower than the two team's combined 61.6 points per game average.

-- The Sun Devils and their opponents score an average of 52.4 points per game, 7.6 fewer than Saturday's total.
+- These two squads combine to allow 49.4 points per game, 10.1 fewer than this contest's over/under.

 Arizona State Stats and Trends

-- Arizona State has three wins against the spread in eight games this season.
+- Arizona State has three wins against the spread in eight games this year.

 - The Sun Devils have covered the spread twice this season when favored by 8.5 points or more (in four chances).

-- Arizona State's games this year have hit the over four times in seven opportunities (57.1%).
+- Arizona State's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- Arizona State is 2-1 against the spread and 4-0 overall in games when it scores more than 28.6 points.
+- Arizona State is 2-1 against the spread and 4-0 overall in games when it records more than 28.6 points.

-- When Arizona State amasses over 392.8 yards, the team is 3-3 against the spread and 5-2 overall.
+- Arizona State is 3-3 against the spread and 5-2 overall when the team piles up more than 392.8 yards.

 - The Sun Devils have turned the ball over 15 times this season, three more turnovers than the Trojans have forced (12).